Today’s recipe, Beef & Vegetable Mince is a recipe that I have been making for years and years and years.

 - Savoury mince dishes – 1 tablespoon paprika, 1 tablespoon dried oregano, 1-2 teaspoon chili flakes

-- Add coconut oil to a large sauce pan on medium heat.
+- Add oil to a large sauce pan on medium heat.
 Add onion and garlic and cook until soft, approximately 5 minutes.

 - Add carrot, celery & zucchini and cook for 5 minutes., next add the mushrooms and cook for 2-3 minutes, until they soften.